frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 in LAMMPS in place of the pt2 file.

+## Packaging a checkpoint

+The `nequip-compile` code, above can use two different types of input -- a raw model checkpoint, or a "packaged model".
+The packaged model is the checkpoint plus source code needed to load it into python.
+This makes the packaged model more "stand-alone" and stable against updates to your python environment.

+To package the checkpoint, use [^3]:

+    nequip-package build path/to/ckpt_file path/to/packaged_model.nequip.zip
+    nequip-package info path/to/packaged_model.nequip.zip

 ## Training an Allegro Model

 To run new trainings or re-train an existing model with new